Nanoteck137/tunebook/README.md

 - [ ] Frontend: Feature: Design: Track filtering
 - [ ] Frontend: Feature: Design: Playlist Filtering/Sorting
 - [ ] Frontend: Fix: Album track count
-- [ ] Frontend: Cleanup: Remove virtual playlists
-- [ ] Frontend: Cleanup: Modal forms
 - [ ] Frontend: Fix: Form errors is hard to see
 - [ ] Frontend: Fix: Handle api errors in a clean way

-- [ ] Backend: Fix: When uploading images, we need to clear the cache of the item
+- [ ] Frontend: Cleanup: Modal forms
-- [ ] Backend: API: Fix: Media api
+- [ ] Frontend: Fix: cancel() on forms on api errors, this makes sure that the form is not reset when error occurs
-- [ ] Backend: API: Fix: Media "packMediaResult"

-- [ ] Backend: Database: Rename artists.slug to search_name

 - [ ] Backend: Feature: User Tracking
 - [ ] Backend: Feature: Favorites